devmittal/EID-Final-Project/README.md

 Refer to ["Recording Audio on the Raspberry Pi with Python and a USB Microphone"](https://makersportal.com/blog/2018/8/23/recording-audio-on-the-raspberry-pi-with-python-and-a-usb-microphone) to ensure that the microphone is correctly integrated with the pi.
 Take note of the index of the USB device and replace it in line 26 of magic_wand.py.

 ##### Camera
+Raspberry Pi indegeneous libraries are required to integrate the Pi Camera.
+Refere to [this](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera) for more information on how to integrate the camera with the Pi.

 ##### Snowboy Hotword Detector
 Run the following command